 Freelancing can be a very lonely experience, especially people who are transitioning from working full time, in house, to being out on their own.
 I recommended to most people to try out coworking spaces to make their lives less lonely and easier.
 In this article, I wanted to share some of my favorite tips for making friends at coworking spaces.

 While at coworking spaces it can sometimes be a little overwhelming to try and make friends, especially when everyone is heads down with their earphones in.
 It's one of the universal signs of 'please don't bother me'.
 However, there are four simple tricks to make organic connections a little bit easier.
+If you haven't decided on a coworking space yet, check out Choosing the Right Coworking Space for Freelancers to help you decide a great space for you.

 Forget Your Computer Charger One Day